Volunteer State Directors

 - Ability to present yourself in a friendly, professional and non-partisan manner

-- Respond to AWA/CHE leadership emails and calls within 48 hours
+- Respond to Animal Wellness Action/Center for a Humane Economy leadership emails and calls within 48 hours.

-- Share and support AWA’s mission and core values; adhere to AWA’s policies
+- Share and support the organizations’ mission and core values and adhere to their policies.

 Skills and Qualifications